-The resultant release, Blues For You, found Golub skillfully bending the guitar strings, with plenty of his signature vibrato and flair on eleven exceptional blues ventures that allowed his guitar to cry and sing.
+The resultant release in 2009, Blues For You, found Golub skillfully bending the guitar strings, with plenty of his signature vibrato and flair on eleven exceptional blues ventures that allowed his guitar to cry and sing.
 To the mix Golub enlisted a few talented vocalist friends to allot the project further zeal and gusto.
 The attained end result proved to be an exceedingly pleasing cross section of different blues styles and tempos that is a bona fide delight and essential recording.

 On the opening track, Golub trades tasty guitar lead licks with Chris Palmaro’s robust Hammond B-3 organ on the funk/blues shuffle appropriately entitled “Shuffleboard.”
 Palmaro also shares credit with Jeff as co-writer of this dynamite lead-off song.
 The rhythm section of bassist Tony Garnier and drummer Shawn Pelton are skillful and assist expertly for the entire duration of Blues For You.

 The legendary J. Geils Band lead vocalist Peter Wolf knows how to get a party started and his whoop-it-up vocals vie for attention with Jeff’s combustible blues/rock guitar on “Rooster Blues.”
 On this classic song made famous by Lightnin’ Slim, when Wolf sings with pure conviction, “we’re gonna’ rock all night” you better believe it.